Girlfriend recounts Florida parking space shooting at trial: "I just wanted this man to leave me alone"

 Michele Rayner-Goolsby, who is representing McGlockton's parents, said the outcome of this case will be closely watched because of how it touches on race — Drejka is white and McGlockton was black — as well as how law enforcement treats people of color since it took 25 days before any charges were brought against Drejka.

-Drejka's attorneys have said race is not an issue, and that Drejka has confronted other people about parking in the handicapped spot no matter their background.
+Drejka's attorneys have said race is not an issue, and that Drejka has confronted other people about parking in the handicapped-accessible spot no matter their background.

-Among the others who testified Wednesday were a black man who said he got into an argument with Drejka over that same parking space five months before McGlockton was killed.
+Among the others who testified Wednesday was a black man who said he got into an argument with Drejka over that same parking space five months before McGlockton was killed.

 The trial is expected to last about two to three weeks.